crutcher/tapestry/docs/README.md

 In the current stage of development, **Tapestry** is a research prototype.
 It lacks many features, including code generation and optimization machinery.

+See the [Loom Graph Semantics](LoomGraphSemantics.md) document for a detailed discussion of the extensible graph representation and semantics.

 An example intermediate static graph, showcasing block sharding:

 <table cellborder="0">